Eneida

 Eneida is a parody of Virgil's Aeneid, where Kotliarevsky transformed the Trojan heroes into Zaporozhian Cossacks.
+It is a loose retelling of N. P. Osipov's 1791 Aeneid Turned Inside Out (Виргилиева Энеида, вывороченная наизнанку), written in Russian; the latter being a free translation of Aloys Blumauer's Virgils Aeneis, travestiert (1784), which in turn hails back to Paul Scarron's 1648 poem Le Virgile travesty en vers burlesques.
 Critics believe that it was written in the light of the destruction of Zaporozhian Host by the order of Catherine the Great.
 The poem was written during the formation of romanticism and nationalism in Europe.
-At that time, part of the Ukrainian elite was gripped by nostalgia for the Cossack state, which was liquidated by Russia in 1775–1786.
+At that time, part of the Ukrainian elite was gripped by nostalgia for the Cossack time.

 The first three parts of the poem were published in 1798 in St. Petersburg, without the author's knowledge.
 The complete Eneida was published after Kotliarevsky's death in 1842.

-The poem is in top-100 list by "From Skovoroda to modern time: 100 most important creative art in Ukrainian".
+The poem is in top-100 list by "From Skovoroda to modern time: 100 most important works in Ukrainian".

 Synopsis

 І

 After the destruction of Troy by the Greeks, Aeneas (Enei) fled with a troop of Trojans by sea.
 Juno, who did not love Aeneas, the son of Venus, ran to the wind god Aeolus to raise a storm and drown the Trojans.
 Aeolus let loose the winds and made a terrible storm.
 But Aeneas gave a bribe to the god of the sea, Neptune, and the storm subsided.
 Venus, worried about her son, went to complain about Juno to Zeus.

 He said that the fate of Aeneas had already been decided — he would go to Rome to "build a strong kingdom", "drive the whole world into serfdom" and "they will all be leaders".
 After long wanderings, the Trojans reached Carthage, where Dido ruled.
 The queen fell in love with Aeneas and walked with him so that he forgot about his main goal — the construction of Rome.
 Zeus, accidentally looking at the earth from Olympus, saw this, got angry and sent Mercury to remind Aeneas of his appointment.
 Aeneas and the Trojans fled Carthage at night, and Dido burned herself with grief.